mila-iqia/blocks/docs/index.rst

 Welcome to Blocks's documentation!
 ==================================
-Blocks is a framework that helps you build neural network models on top of Theano.
+Blocks is a framework that helps you build and manage neural network models on using Theano.
 Currently it supports and provides:

 * Constructing parametrized Theano operations, called "bricks"
 * Pattern matching to select variables and bricks in large models